Bittersweet Chocolate Cheesecake Bars

 - If you’ve baked the cake for the recommended amount of time and it’s still not set in the middle, turn off the oven and leave it in for an extra 10 to 20 minutes.
 It won’t overbake, and you can be sure that it’s done.

-- All of these recipes are best made a day ahead to allow for complete cooling.
+- This recipe is best made a day ahead to allow for complete cooling.
 They can also be made up to a month ahead and frozen.
 Wrap well, first in a layer of plastic wrap and then in aluminum foil.
 To defrost, let them sit in the refrigerator overnight.